pearsonca/scala-commsim/index.md

 These traits have analogies in code, though the first two were difficult to put into practice until recently.
-Historically, most general purpose languages reflected what actually occurred in memory with the syntax improvements limited to abstractions for convenient creation and manipulation of numerical types, and for flow control.
+Historically, most general purpose languages reflected what actually occurred in computer memory with the syntax improvements limited to abstractions for convenient creation and manipulation of numerical types, and for flow control.
 The development and promulgation of object-oriented concepts shifted how we reasoned about programs, leading to languages and libraries